 Hans Hubermann gives the courage to overcome mistakes and show compassion in difficult times.

-Hans stands as a beacon of humanity, even under the oppressive reign of Adolf Hitler and the Nazi Party.
+Hans also stands as a beacon of humanity, even under the oppressive reign of Adolf Hitler and the Nazi Party.

 His character resonates with the profundity of kindness and conviction, demonstrating how one can be a hero by acting against fear and hatred.